BranBerAVI/Flow_Metric_Draft/README.md

 # Flow_Metric_Draft
 Backing up my flow metric implementation

-On line 1160 change the src_file variable to the path of your file you want to analyze.
-On line 1164 change the language to the language of the corresponding file.
+On line 435 in flow.py, to analyze a single function in a specific file, update the file name and function name to the corresponding parameters in the function _calculate_metrics_for_functions_in_file

+python flow.py to execute the test for that function